Information about training and admission to the register can be found on our website here.

 To become a patent or trade mark attorney, you will be required to have a relevant undergraduate or postgraduate qualification and complete a number of exams as part of a wider work-based training programme.
-You will need a degree.

 To train as a patent attorney you are likely to have a scientific or technical background, this usually means a science or engineering degree from a university or similar institution.
 This is because you will need to understand at a fairly specialist level the technical details of the client’s idea.

-The would-be attorney must have the ability to acquire, and enjoy exercising, legal skills of drafting, analysis and logical thought and have a good grasp of the English language.
+Those looking to train as an attorney must have the ability to acquire, and enjoy exercising, legal skills of drafting, analysis and logical thought and have a good grasp of the English language.
 Many of these skills are obtained through a series of exams and on-the-job training.

 It is usual for a person entering the profession to take four or five years to qualify.